kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 - Active [Databricks deployment](https://docs.databricks.com/getting-started/index.html).
 - A [Databricks cluster](https://docs.databricks.com/clusters/configure.html) configured with a recent version (>= 11.3 is recommended) of the Databricks runtime.
 - [Conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local machine.
-- An account on a Git provider such as [GitHub](https://github.com/).
-You can check which [Git providers are supported by Databricks](https://docs.databricks.com/repos/index.html#supported-git-providers).
-- [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your local machine.

 ## Set up your project